girlscript/winter-of-contributing/Machine_Learning/Statistics_for_Machine_Learning/ML_1_9_Hypothesis_Testing_(D).md

 2. Alternative Hypothesis

-**1.Null hypothesis:** In inferential statistics (make predictions (“inferences”) from that data.), the null hypothesis is a general statement or default position that there is no relationship between two measured phenomena, or no association among groups
+**1. Null hypothesis:** In inferential statistics (make predictions (“inferences”) from that data.), the null hypothesis is a general statement or default position that there is no relationship between two measured phenomena, or no association among groups
 In other words, it is a basic assumption or made, based on the domain or problem knowledge.

 **Ex:** a company production is = 50 unit/per day etc.

-**2.Alternative hypothesis:**
+**2. Alternative hypothesis:**
 The alternative hypothesis is the hypothesis used in hypothesis testing that is contrary to the null hypothesis.
 It is usually taken to be that the observations are the result of a real effect (with some amount of chance variation superposed)

 **Ex:** A company production is! =50 unit/per day etc.